xthiago/id-value-object/README.md

 }
 ```

+### Symfony Serializer

+This library includes a class [`IdInterfaceNormalizer`](src/Serializer/Symfony/IdInterfaceNormalizer.php) able to
+normalize and denormalize instances of `Id` value object.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.